muhammadnawzad/muhammadnawzad/README.md

-<h1>Hello I am Muhammad</h1>
+<h1 align="center">Hello there!
+I'm Muhammad 👋</h1>

-<p>A passionate software developer based in Erbil, Kurdistan.
+<p align="center">A passionate software developer based in Erbil, Kurdistan.
 I specialize in Ruby on Rails for robust back-ends and React JS for seamless front-ends.
 With a background in diverse technologies I aim to progress in my software development career to become an accomplished developer.</p>

 ---